 A: "It seems incredibly obvious.
 Do some exercise, burn some calories, lose weight.
 But that isn’t what actually happens.
 Part of the problem is that fat is very energy-dense.
 You would need to run for about 36 miles to burn off a single pound of fat.
 The other problem is that people often reward themselves for doing exercise by having a treat.
 If you run for a mile you will burn about 120 calories; but if you then decide to eat a small bar of chocolate, you will consume 240 calories.
 There are lots of benefits to be had from doing exercise, but losing weight is unlikely to be one of them.
 That said, exercise is a great way of stopping you putting weight back on once you’ve lost it.

-Q: Why 800 calories per day for weight loss?
+11. Why is 800 calories per day the magic number for weight loss?

 A: "Most rapid weight loss studies are now based on 800 calories a day, which is high enough to be sustainable and give the nutrients you need, and low enough to lead to rapid weight loss and other beneficial health changes.